Week 5: Transformers

 print(f"Output shape: {attn_output.shape}")

-# Test multi-head attention (built from basic attention)
+# Test multi-head attention layer (new modular approach)

 X_test = np.random.randn(2, seq_length, d_model)